 Bilateral renal dysplasia may be suspected on the 20 week antenatal ultrasound scan, which looks at your baby growing in the womb.
 It may be suspected if one or both of the kidneys look smaller than usual or otherwise look abnormal

-The scan also measures the amount of amniotic fluid (or liquor), the liquid that surrounds your baby, and that is partly made up of the baby’s urine.
-This fluid protects your baby from getting hurt from the outside and helps the lungs mature so he or she is ready to breathe after birth.
+The scan also measures the amount of amniotic fluid, the liquid that surrounds your baby, and that is partly made up of the baby’s urine.
+This fluid protects your baby from getting hurt from the outside and helps the lungs mature so they are ready to breathe after birth.

 If there is not enough amniotic fluid (oligohydramnios), this may be a sign that the kidneys are not working well, and that the baby may have problems breathing after birth.